-Loving someone you don’t love at first is one of the mysteries that is in love.
-I knew of a good-looking guy who married a widow having eight children from her first husband.
-Or, have you heard of a teenager marrying an old man she hated?
-But then later on the young girl found herself falling in love with him.
-In short, love can be cultured and educated.
-Hence, the expression, “Teach yourself to love him (or her)”.
-Cultivate love like planting a seed of eternal joy.
+Loving someone you don’t love at first is the mystery of being in love.
+I knew of a good-looking guy who married a widow who had eight children from her first husband.
+Or have you heard of a teenager marrying an old man she hated?
+But then, later on, the young girl fell in love with him.
+In short, love can be educated.
+Hence, the expression, “Teach yourself to love him (or her).”
+Cultivate love as if it were a seed of eternal joy.

-I had the opportunity of giving a lecture to a handful of employees where I told them that to enjoy employment one needs to understand that it is just like entering a gargantuan box having a square area of a thousand miles.
-This box is being walled by one and only one “material” known as the employer.
-To work as an employee in Hong Kong or Singapore or anywhere makes no difference at all: you still are an employee; you have a boss [your employer] who will give you orders what to do next, and your income is fixed.
-You are inside a huge box known as the Employment Box.
+I gave a lecture to a handful of employees where I told them that to enjoy employment, one needs to understand that it is just like entering a gargantuan box with a square area of a thousand miles.
+This box is surrounded by one and only one “material,” the employer.
+To work as an employee in Hong Kong or Singapore or anywhere else makes no difference at all: you are still an employee; you have a boss [your employer] who will give you orders on what to do next, and your income is fixed.
+You are inside a vast box known as the Employment Box.

 No sooner met but they looked; no sooner looked but they loved; no sooner loved by they sighed; no sooner sighed but they asked one another the reason; no sooner knew the reason but they sought the remedy. — Anonymous

-This question is easily answered by old and dying American or English retirees who are trying to find “love asylum” under the wings of an innocent-looking, young and less educated Filipina or Indonesian.
-It is a telling phenomenon indeed in the Philippines: young Filipinas marrying or cohabiting with elderly and mostly tattooed American retirees who are not rich!
-This is more of a dollar- (or greed- and fear-) motivated union.
-On the part of the young Filipina, dollar; and on the side of the old and sick retiree, fear of facing death alone having no loving families—or being already abandoned by their children—in the US.
-Although there are many cases of divorce among these loveless and mismatched couples, there are a few who survived.
+On the part of the young Pilipina, the dollar; and on the side of the old and sick retiree, the fear of facing death alone, having no loving families—or being already abandoned by their children—in the US.
+Although there are many cases of divorce among these loveless and mismatched couples, there are a few who survive.
 One reason is that love can be groomed and nurtured!

-Again, let’s ask this question: how to cultivate love for a union motivated by pure greed?
-Well, our answer is the same: law of cause and effect.
+Again, let’s ask this question: how do you cultivate love for a union motivated by pure greed?
+Well, our answer is the same: the law of cause and effect.
 Remove that “greed,” if you want love to grow.
-Replace greed with the intention and motivation to please, to give joy and make happy your spouse or live-in partner if you want love to grow naturally and become strong.
+If you want love to grow naturally and become strong, replace greed with the intention and motivation to please—to give joy and happiness to your spouse or live-in partner.
 Love can be educated, indeed!
-Get out of that Greed Box and start to enter the Selfless or the Make-Your-Spouse-Happy Box.
+Get out of that Greed Box and start entering the Selfless or the Make-Your-Spouse-Happy Box.
 That’s it!

-You may object that the idea of entering the Make-Your-Spouse-Happy Box (or MYSH Box) is easier said than done, more so if your partner is greedier than you do.
+You may object that the idea of entering the Make-Your-Spouse-Happy Box (or MYSH Box) is easier said than done, more so if your partner is greedier than you are.
 My idea is that we all need a little “love education.”
-It was Dale Carnegie who once said that to “influence people” we need to list down the advantages and the disadvantages of any decision we are about to make.
-Jesus Christ calls it as “counting the cost.”
+It was Dale Carnegie who once said that to “influence people,” we need to list down the advantages and disadvantages of any decision we are about to make.
+Jesus Christ calls it “counting the cost.”

 I believe with all of my heart that love can be learned or educated.
-For example, I have a philosophy that I had shared already a hundred times as to how to run a family: “God first, family second, career third.”
+For example, I have a philosophy that I have shared a hundred times about how to run a family: “God first, family second, career third.”
 Every time our children seemed to have a problem with their love life, my wife would say to them: “My children, remember our family philosophy: God first, family second, career third!” (learned from Mary Kay).
 And that is what I call “love education.”
 We have another love principle at home (taken from the Holy Bible):

 Why is it that there’s conflict in the family?
-Because the wife is not submissive and the husband, not willing to die for his wife.
+Because the wife is not submissive and the husband is not willing to die for his wife.